 "Well, you may not know this, but I don't exactly live a long life.
 When I'm not trapped in a cocoon or eating fast, I'm flying thousands of miles.
-And we're not talking a first-class airline, either.
+And we're not talking on an airline, either.
 It's just me and my wings."

 "Let's start there, if we can.
 Tell us about your wings.
 I hope you don't mind my saying this, but they are really beautiful."

 "Thanks, Rachel.
 They're the first things most people notice about me.
 My wingspan - the distance from the tip of one wing to the other - is about 3 1/2 to 4 inches.
 My wings are a deep yellow to orange, surrounded by black.
 The veins on my wings are also black.
 In the black areas around the edges of my wings are white spots."

 "Do the male monarch butterflies look like you?"

 "Mostly, yes, with a couple of differences.
 Their orange or yellow color is not as bright, and they have a black dot on each of their wings."

 "So, Mandy, can you tell us a little about where you're from?"Paragraphs 10 to 23: